 More than 97 million people plan to set financial goals for themselves.
 But without a solid plan in place and the right habits to back it up, it can be challenging to reach those goals.

-In this article, you’ll learn 14 financial habits you can adopt in 2021 to help you reach your financial goals this year and beyond.
+In this article, you’ll learn 14 good financial habits you can adopt in 2023 to help you reach your financial goals this year and beyond.